 As a former industrial site, there are a few things to keep in mind to ensure an enjoyable visit.

-What to wear: The majority of each tour is outside; please dress for the weather.
+- What to wear: The majority of this program is indoors.
+However, the Power House is not temperature controlled; please dress for the weather.
 Additionally, the ground is uneven—sensible shoes are a must.
 Sneakers or boots are recommended.
 Open-toed shoes and high heels are prohibited.

-Restrooms & concessions: The rawness of the site is certainly part of its charm.
+- Restrooms & concessions: The rawness of the site is certainly part of its charm.
 However, that rawness also limits the creature comforts many of us are accustomed to, like running water.
-Portable bathrooms, hand washing stations and hand sanitizer are available.
-Food amenities are available at the Festival of Combustion.
+Portable bathrooms, hand washing stations, and hand sanitizer are available.
+Food amenities are not available (with some exceptions, such as food trucks at festivals).

-Location: The Carrie Blast Furnaces are located at 801 Carrie Furnace Boulevard, Pittsburgh, PA 15218.
+- Location: The Carrie Blast Furnaces are located in the communities of Swissvale and Rankin in the Monongahela River Valley.
+The address is 801 Carrie Furnace Blvd., Pittsburgh, PA 15218.

 Thank you for following these guidelines.
 We wish you to have the best visit possible, and appreciate your patience as we continue to improve the visitor experience.